-Having created the buzz for antique Indian jewellery, the sisters have been planning to add a contemporary India-inspired collection to their inventory for some time now.
+Having created the buzz for antique Indian jewelry, the sisters have been planning to add a contemporary India-inspired collection to their inventory for some time now.
 Going to and fro on the designs multiple times, the collections are all sparkly and ready to be unveiled today along with a brand new logo of the brand to a wholesome uplift of the identity.

 “Designs from our Contemporary Collections are crafted by local artists, applying ethically responsibly sourced materials, using traditional techniques.
-Our team of expert artisans in our studio in Jaipur apply both traditional as well as contemporary goldsmith’s techniques, creating our bespoke jewellery collection.
+Our team of expert artisans in our studio in Jaipur apply both traditional as well as contemporary goldsmith’s techniques, creating our bespoke jewelry collection.
 As such, we aim to constitute a unique addition to the rich heritage of Indian Jewellery”, adds Fleur.

-“The leading designs themes are graphic translations of flowers and water jugs, so typical for India.
+“The leading design themes are graphic translations of flowers and water jugs, so typical for India.
 Colors 2019 is illustrative of the journey we started unknowingly in 2007, but that has been the launching pad for our Contemporary Collections,” explains Noëlle.

-What started as being carved into stone, generally in geometric patterns, was later tuned flamboyant by the Mughals using very finely carved floral designs and is now an inspiration for jewellery cast in gold and embellished with diamonds.
+What started as being carved into stone, generally in geometric patterns, was later tuned flamboyant by the Mughals using very finely carved floral designs and is now an inspiration for jewelry cast in gold and embellished with diamonds.

 Jodha Bai (my personal favourite)